Bridgettines: Swedish branch

-The largest branch of the Bridgettines today is the one founded by Saint Elizabeth Hesselblad, a nurse, on 8 September 1911 of religious sisters dedicated to providing hospitality for those in need of rest.
+The largest branch of the Bridgettines today is the one founded by Saint Elizabeth Hesselblad, a nurse, on 8 September 1911, and consisting of religious sisters dedicated to providing hospitality for those in need of rest.
 It was fully approved by the Holy See on 7 July 1940, and currently consists of convents in Europe, Asia and North America.

-The motherhouse of the order is located on the Piazza Farnese, close to the Campo de' Fiori, Rome, Italy, the house where Birgitta had once lived (see Santa Brigida in Rome).
+The motherhouse of the order is located on the Piazza Farnese, Rome, Italy, the house where Birgitta had once lived (see Santa Brigida in Rome).
 On 28 October 2016, Fabia Kattakayam was selected as the order's new Abbess General.
 She is the first person of Indian descent to serve in this position.
-As in all their houses, this convent offers accommodation.
+As in all the houses of the order, this convent offers accommodation.
 Protestant services also are held in the crypt, as the sisters have ecumenical outreach as part of their charism.
 After the Reformation a printshop was set up to print Swedish-language Catholic works.

 Controversy arose in 2002 over the treatment of the Indian sisters who form a large percentage of the order.
-This became public in 2002 when six Indian sisters from different houses of the order in Italy fled and approached a Benedictine abbot in Subiaco.
-At the abbot's request, Bishop Silvio Cesare Bonicelli of Parma issued a special decree, letting the fugitive sisters enter a monastery of Benedictine nuns.
-The abbot, was subsequently forced to resign from office by the Holy See for this, a highly unusual act.
+This became public in 2002 when six Indian sisters from different houses of the order in Italy fled and approached the Benedictine Abbot of Subiaco.
+At the abbot's request, Bishop Silvio Cesare Bonicelli of Parma issued a special decree, permitting the fugitive sisters enter a monastery of Benedictine nuns.
+As a consequence, the abbot, was subsequently required to resign from office by the Holy See, a highly unusual event.